Charles Victor Alexander Peel (1869-1931)

 Charles Victor Alexander Peel’s museum

-To promote the outdoor life and big game hunting Peel set up a private Museum of Natural History and Anthropology in his home town of Oxford.
+Charles Peel was confident that big game hunting was the best lifestyle for young men in the late Victorian empire.
+So he set up a private Museum of Natural History and Anthropology in his home town of Oxford to promote the outdoor life and big game hunting.
 Peel had many of his ‘trophies’ shipped back to England and they were displayed in this Museum.
-The site of his Museum is now home to the Oxford Playhouse.
+The site of his museum was home to the Oxford Playhouse from 1923-28.
+The Oxford University Language Centre is now situated here.

 The ‘Peel Hut’ at RAMM